Keeneland Plans to Increase Takeout

 Elliston said Keeneland is looking to compete with increased purses offered at tracks like Oaklawn Park and Belmont Park in recent years.

-"We don't like a price increase and wish there was another way we could continue to elevate our purses, not just piecemeal; but ensure that they remain at the highest level in the country.
+"We don't like a price increase and wish there was another way we could continue to elevate our purses, not just piecemeal; but to ensure that they remain at the highest level in the country.
 That's what Keeneland has always attempted to do and that's what our horsemen expect of us," Elliston said.
-"When we see that our blended takeout is 2% less than other major racing venues in the country, this was something we looked at and moved it to a level that remains competitive with the levels of those other major racing jurisdictions while still providing more resources to continue to grow purses."
+"When we see that our blended takeout is 2% less than other major racing venues in the country—this was something we looked at and moved it to a level that remains competitive with the levels of those other major racing jurisdictions while still providing more resources to continue to grow purses."

 The Horseplayers Association of North America, which provides a voice for bettors, frowned on Keeneland's decision.